Label84/laravel-mailviewer/README.md

 ![MailViewer Analytics screenshot](./docs/screenshot_analytics.png?raw=true "MailViewer Analytics Screenshot")

-To preview the analytics page visit: ``/admin/mailviewer/analytics``
+To preview the analytics page visit: ``/admin/mailviewer/analytics``.
+You can change this url in the config file.

-You can change the route in the config file.
+On the analytics page you can view the number of mails sent per Notification and see how long ago the latest Notification was sent.

 ### Examples